predragcvetkovski/nihongo/README.md

 ## 🌟 Overview

-NihonGO30 is an interactive, Open-source web application designed to guide beginners through the fundamentals of the Japanese language over a structured 30-day plan.
+NihonGO30 is an Open-source, interactive, web application designed to guide beginners through the fundamentals of the Japanese language over a structured 30-day plan.
 The project aims to make learning Japanese accessible, engaging, and effective by combining daily lessons, practical exercises, and modern AI-powered assistance.

 Whether you're planning a trip to Japan, want to understand anime and manga in its original form, or are simply passionate about learning new languages, NihonGO30 provides a solid starting point.